JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 Suppose, Alice and Bob want to exchange messages via any Message eXchange Service (MXS), e.g., an instant messenger.
 Alice and Bob don't know each other yet and have never exchanged any information.
 They also do not trust the MXS which could manipulate or introspect exchanged messages.
-But they trust each others Identity Provider (IdP) to validate authentication of their user accounts correctly.
+But they trust each others OpenID Provider (OP) to validate authentication of their user accounts correctly.

 With the technique proposed in this document, Alice can send an authenticated message to Bob.
-If Bob trusts Alice's IdP, he can verify that the message was sent by Alice's Client.
+If Bob trusts Alice's OP, he can verify that the message was sent by Alice's Client.
-This works also the other way around, even if Bob's and Alice's IdP differ from each other.
+This works also the other way around, even if Bob's and Alice's OP differ from each other.

 To authenticate a user to another Client, this document introduces a special kind of ID Token, called the Identity Assertion Token (IAT).
 Unlike the normal ID Token, the IAT's purpose is to be sent to clients or servers of other users.